SAS Tokens for SharePoint Scenarios

 Follow a simple cadence that balances security with operational sanity:

-- Day 60: Automation generates the replacement token, updates Key Vault, and refreshes BlobBridge configuration.
+2. Day 60: Automation generates the replacement token and updates the BlobBridge web part configuration in SharePoint.

 Automation patterns that work